 MailChimp (opens in new tab) is the first thing to pop into many people's head when they think of email newsletters, and for good reason.
 There's a huge template selection and loads of features that make it easy to run a great-looking campaign that displays well on nearly all email clients.
 MailChimp integrates with the major ecommerce providers including WooCommerce, Shopify and Magento, so you can use your purchase data to improve your emails.

-Benchmark's superpower is its international focus – if you need things in lots of languages this is probably the one for you.
-It bills itself as 'Engagement tools for enterprises across the globe', and it's available in nine different languages.
+Benchmark (opens in new tab)'s superpower is its international focus – if you need things in lots of languages this is probably the one for you.
+It's available in nine different languages.
 The email newsletter tool also emphasises its high-quality, international customer support as a key selling point, and the company has offices in 15 countries including China and Japan.

 If you want fine control over your campaign, Campaigner (opens in new tab) has some really advanced features that enable you to send emails based on very specific triggers.
 For example, you can send email based on what customers did with a previous email, when they fill in particular forms on your website, or when they make a purchase.

 Sometimes marketing activities end up growing beyond what was initially intended.
-GetResponse has a pricing structure that enables you to start with email marketing and move into landing pages, webinars, autoresponders and enterprise features if and when you need to.
-The email editor has a built-in mobile preview function, iStock integration with 1,000 free images, and segmented lists which enable you to target customers more accurately.
+GetResponse (opens in new tab) has a pricing structure that enables you to start with email marketing and move into landing pages, webinars, autoresponders and enterprise features if and when you need to.
+The email editor has a built-in mobile preview function, 220 email templates, 700 webform templates, 5000 stock images, and segmented lists which enable you to target customers more accurately.

 Like Benchmark, it also has good international capabilities with offices in seven countries and support in four languages.
 Mailjet also emphasises its capacity to work at scale – it is a good option if you're a large company with huge email lists.

-In situations where cost is more important than timing, MailUp is a good pick.
+In situations where cost is more important than timing, MailUp (opens in new tab) is a good pick.
 It has a clever pricing structure where you pay according to how quickly you need the messages to arrive.
-On this page, drag the sliders around to get a price.
-As an example, you can send 6,000 mails in 6 hours, which is up to 744,000 mails a month, for just $35.
+As an example, you can send 6,000 mails in 2 hours using the Web plan for just $60 a month.
 It's a great price if slower mail is OK.

 Emma (opens in new tab) distinguishes itself from the rest of the email newsletter tools with its exceptional design and user experience.
 It's a joy to use (as far as these things can be!), and it has a lot of powerful marketing features that are presented in a way that won't intimidate a new user.

 The built-in templates are beautiful and easy to customise, and it has all the features you'd expect from a serious email newsletter service.
-There's also an edition tailored to the needs of universities, which we haven't seen elsewhere.
+There's also editions tailored to the needs of universities, restaurants, retailers and non-profits, which we haven't seen elsewhere.

-Constant Contact is often said to be one of the more reliable services for its price bracket, and you can try that out thoroughly for yourself, as you can trial this email newsletter tool free for 60 days.
+Constant Contact (opens in new tab) is often said to be one of the more reliable services for its price bracket, and you can try that out thoroughly for yourself, as you can trial this email newsletter tool free for 30 days.
+Includes WooCommerce integration, dozens of mobile-friendly templates, landing pages and access to a free gallery of stock images.

 We like Sendloop (opens in new tab) for its combination of powerful features and pricing that offers good value for money.
 It's great if you want a really easy builder for non-technical people, and marketing tools to target your campaign just the way you want.
 There's also a developer platform for building marketing apps that you can sell to other users.